Node similarity as a basic principle behind connectivity in complex networks: Similarity in the Flickr network

 \section{Similarity in the Flickr network}

 Flickr{ \textsuperscript{\textregistered}} is an online photo sharing community.
 Here, we analyze how users interact and communicate by commenting on photos of other users.
-Data were collected in 2009 by using the application programming interface (API) to the Flickr{ \textsuperscript{\textregistered}} database at \href{http://www.flickr.com/services/api/}{\texttt{http://www.flickr.com/services/api/}}\,. \\ The number of comments of one user A to another user B is used to define the strength of communication, and hence gives the weight of the link between A and B. Similarity is measured by comparing the keywords (tags) that people use to describe their photos.
+Data were collected in 2009 by using the application programming interface (API) to the Flickr{ \textsuperscript{\textregistered}} database at [4] \href{https://www.flickr.com/services/api/}{\texttt{https://www.flickr.com/services/api/}}\,. \\ The number of comments of one user A to another user B is used to define the strength of communication, and hence gives the weight of the link between A and B. In this study, similarity between two users is based on keywords (tags) people use to describe their photos.
+The similarity is defined as the number of identical tags of two users: the size of the intersection of the tag sets of user A and B from all of their photos.
 People who use the same keywords are supposed to have similar photographic interests which, in turn, may lead to communication. \\ Setting the number of identical keywords into relation with the number of comments between two individuals, as shown in Figure~\ref{fig:tag_similarity}, reveals a clear dependency between similarity and communication strength.
-The intensity of communication between two individuals is strongly related to the number of identically used keywords, thereby confirming empirically that communication strength depends on similarity between individuals.
+The intensity of communication between two individuals is strongly related to the number of identically used keywords, thereby confirming empirically that communication strength depends on similar interest of individuals.